afdia/chowdown/README.md

 hosted using github pages: https://afdia.github.io/chowdown/

+before uploading, compress images using https://squoosh.app/ with WebP output and 2000px width

 # Writing a Recipe

 The recipes are stored in the collection "Recipes" (the folder /_recipes).